-License Fee:
+License Fee

 Harmony Public Schools own trademarks, licensed marks and other intellectual property that are being utilized by Harmony DC Public Charter Schools.
-In exchange for the use of this property, a license agreement was entered into on July 1, 2014, between the two organizations for a five year period.
-According to the terms of the license agreement, the Charter School is required to pay an annual license fee to Harmony Schools at a rate of five (5) percent of the annual per pupil funds paid to the Charter School.
-During the years ended June 30, 2016 and 2015, this license fee was abated.
-An amount of \$49,358 and \$33,175, respectively, was recognized as a donated license fee for the years ended June 30, 2016 and 2015.
+In exchange for the use of this property, a license agreement was entered into on July 1, 2014, between the two organizations for a five-year period.
+According to the terms of the license agreement, the Charter School is required to pay an annual license fee to Harmony Schools at a rate of five (5) percent of the annual base per pupil funds paid to the Charter School.
+During the years ended June 30, 2017 and 2016, this license fee was abated.
+An amount of \$46,958 and \$49,358, respectively, was recognized as a donated license fee for the years ended June 30, 2017 and 2016.

-School Services Agreement:
+School Services Agreement

 Harmony Public Schools offers services that are an integral part of Harmony DC's charter school operations and activities.
 Given the structural relationship between the two organizations, effective July 1, 2014, Harmony Public Schools entered into a School Services Agreement with Harmony DC Public Charter Schools for a five-year period expiring on June 30, 2019.
 Services offered include education technology services, data network solutions, teacher and leadership coaching, and human resource and financial services.
-As of June 30, 2016 and 2015, an amount of \$32,209 was owed to Harmony Public Schools for both school services and reimbursable expenses.
+As of June 30, 2017 and 2016, an amount of \$32,209 was owed to Harmony Public Schools for both school services and reimbursable expenses.

-Board of Directors:
+Board of Directors